-This park totals 0.47 acres and is located in the Near South Side Community.
+This park totals 0.47 acres and is located in the Near South Side Community Area.
 It is a passive area with benches and greenspace.

 While there is no structured programming taking place at this location, we invite you to check out our programs offered at nearby Chicago Women's Park and Gardens.

 During the War of 1812, some Native Americans in this area were allied with the British.
 After the British captured the American garrison at Mackinac, General William Hull ordered the evacuation of Fort Dearborn, which was located at the juncture between Lake Michigan and the Chicago River.
 As approximately 500 Potawatomi gathered at the fort, its commander, Captain Nathan Heald prepared to abandon his post.
 On August 15, 1812, a procession soldiers and settlers including women and children left the fort, and began an attempt to walk to Fort Wayne.
 After walking a mile-and-a-half south of the fort, the Native Americans attacked the group.
 More than 50 soldiers and settlers were brutally killed and the others were taken as prisoners to sell to the British.
-(Some were saved by friendly Potawatomi, such as Black Partridge).
+(Friendly Potawatomi, such as Black Partridge saved some).